Improving survival for people with stomach cancer

 However, the research landscape continues to evolve.
 Professor Pavlakis saw new data released that suggested an immunotherapy treatment called nivolumab could also be beneficial for patients with advanced stomach cancer.
 After reviewing the research, he and his team decided that treating patients with both nivolumab and regorafenib had potential to provide the most benefit.

-Rather than testing this in a new trial, they adapted INTEGRATE II into INTEGRATE IIb so that this new treatment could be offered to patients now.
+The INTEGRATE II trial was subsequently adapted into INTEGRATE IIb so that this new treatment could be offered to patients now.
 In INTEGRATE IIb, regorafenib is combined with nivolumab, which researchers hope can prolong overall survival and improve quality of life for those with stomach cancer.

 “There have been some great medical advances using regorafenib and nivolumab, so now we need to test this treatment combination on larger numbers to give families a better chance at having their loved ones survive and have better treatment options,” Professor Pavlakis says.